One in Four Film Festival returns to University

-Janette Grey, Director of Academic Development in the College of Health and Wellbeing, said: “The official statistics tell us that one in four people experience mental health problems in the UK in any given year so this is something that can affect us all one way or another.
+Janette Grey, Director of Academic Development in the Faculty of Health and Wellbeing, said: “The official statistics tell us that one in four people experience mental health problems in the UK in any given year so this is something that can affect us all one way or another.
 Through the One in Four Film Festival we aim to open up discussions around mental health issues and educate our audiences through the stories and characters in the films.”

 The films that will be screened are:

 Monday - Love & Mercy

 Each film will be screened at 7.00pm preceded by entertainment at 6.30pm.
 Wednesday’s matinee will be screened at 1.00pm.

 For more information about the One in Four Film Festival and screening times call 01772 893818, visit the UCLan Comensus Facebook page or email firstname.lastname@example.org People can also follow UCLan Comensus on Twitter @UCLanComensus